panec/MVSass/README.md

 $navigation-item_is-hovered_color: #EEE;
 ```

 but it will create bloated file with hundreds of variables and hundreds of references to those variables.
-To optimize this process and allow us to easyli reuse set of variables we gona use new feature available in SASS 3.3 - `maps`.
+To optimize this process and allow us to easily reuse set of variables we will use new feature available in SASS 3.3 - `maps`.

 ```sass
 $navigation: (